What Is the Debt Avalanche Method and Does It Work in 2026?

 You do not need a complicated app to use the avalanche method.
 You need a clear list, a fixed monthly payoff amount, and the discipline to keep following the order.

 - List every debt except your mortgage.
-Include credit cards, personal loans, medical bills, store cards, payday loans, and private student loans.
-You can include car loans and federal student loans too, but many people keep those separate if the rates are low.
+Include credit cards, store cards, personal loans, payday loans, medical bills, and private student loans.
+Low-rate car loans or federal student loans can be handled separately if needed.

 - Write down the APR for each debt.
-The APR is the number that determines avalanche order.
+The APR determines the order.
 You can find it on your statement or online account.

-- Pick one extra payment amount.
-For example, if your minimum payments total $545 and you can afford $250 extra, your total debt payoff amount is $795 per month.
+- Choose one extra payment amount.
+If your minimums total $545 and you can afford $250 extra, your total payoff amount is $795 per month.

 - Send the extra money to the highest APR debt.
 Do not split the extra payment across several accounts.
 Focus creates faster progress.

-- Roll the old payment into the next debt.
-Once the first debt is paid off, keep paying the same total monthly amount and move the freed payment to the next highest APR.
+- Roll payments forward.
+Once the first balance is gone, keep paying the same total monthly amount and attack the next highest APR debt.

-- Repeat until every debt is gone.
-The payment gets stronger each time a debt disappears because more money rolls into the next target.
+- Repeat until every balance is gone.
+Each payoff makes your next target easier because more money rolls into it.

 Debt Avalanche vs Debt Snowball

-The debt avalanche and debt snowball methods both work by focusing your extra payment on one debt at a time.
+The debt avalanche and debt snowball methods both use focused payments.
 The difference is the order.
+Avalanche pays highest APR first.
+Snowball pays smallest balance first.

 | Feature | Debt Avalanche | Debt Snowball |